-As Elon quickly discovered, it is because each one has a one-time use.
+As Elon quickly discovered, each rocket had a one-time use.
 From a commercial point of view, Elon had found a big problem.
 But it only led to more questions.
-What are the foundational blocks of a rocket?
-More importantly, what happens once a rocket has jettisoned its payload?
+What was NASA's commercial model?
+What happens once a rocket has jettisoned its payload?
 What was going on with the materials cost?

 Assumptions littered most people's thinking when it came to space travel.
 There was more than a little ‘insanity’ thinking going on.